 Odefsey: A New Version of Complera

-Odefsey (rilpivirine, emtricitabine, tenofovir alafenamide) is the newly approved version of Complera that contains tenofovir alafenamide (TAF) instead of tenofovir disoproxil fumarate (TDF).
+Odefsey (rilpivirine, emtricitabine, tenofovir alafenamide) is the more recently (2016) approved version of Complera that contains tenofovir alafenamide (TAF) instead of tenofovir disoproxil fumarate (TDF).

 Odefsey: Drug Interactions

 There are important drug interactions to be aware with Odefsey.
 Always have your pharmacist run a drug interaction screen if you start any new prescription or over-the-counter medications (OTC), including herbal products.

 In fact, some common OTC and herbal products not to be used with Odefsey include:

 Prezcobix was FDA-approved in January 2015 for the treatment of HIV-1 infection in adults in combination with other antiretroviral therapy.
 Prezcobix contains Janssen's protease inhibitor darunavir (Prezista) and Gilead's pharmacokinetic enhancer cobicistat (Tybost).
 A booster is used to help raise the drug levels of protease inhibitors like darunavir or atazanavir (Reyataz).

 Prezcobix can be used in treatment-naive and treatment-experienced adult patients with no darunavir resistance, and testing for this is recommended prior to starting treatment.